 JOHN LONCAR FAMILY CHRONICLE

 Research and DNA testing has led to the conclusion that John Loncar is the father of William Carl Bunyard, born 1913 in Des Moines, Iowa.
-This report summarizes the research and supporting information that led to that conclusion.
+This report summarizes the research and supporting information that led to that conclusion:

 DORA BROCKMANN FAMILY CHRONICLE

 My 2021 visit to Celle, Germany resulted in a deeper understanding of my paternal grandmother, Dora Brockmann, who immigrated to America in 1911.
-I summarize Dora in depth in this report.
+I summarize Dora in depth in this report:

 SHINABARGER FAMILY CHRONICLES

 The Dozen S’s Newsletter was written and printed from January 1968 through the winter of 1972.
 It was produced through the combined efforts of its Editor, Mrs. Wilson (Marjorie) Carb, Jr. and its Historian, Mrs. William (Vera) Bunyard.
 One of its main purposes was to find the patriarch, perhaps a common ancestor, who immigrated to America and could link the various spellings of the surnames Shinabarger, Shinaberry, Shanabarger, and Schoenberger.
+THE DOZEN S’s NEWSLETTERS

 In the summer of 1996, I took on the task of compiling and typing my mother’s notes and research, hoping to create a short history of our family.
 With little intention to do much more than this, I soon became involved with literally rooms of research, personal correspondence, history books, family sheets and trees, notebooks full of data, and endless scraps of paper with notes and jottings.
 This volume is the result.
-I no longer print the book but you are welcome to download its latest version.
+I no longer print the book but you are welcome to download this last version.

 My mother’s family research spanned decades.
 In fact, if you have a surname that is Shinabarger or one of its varieties of spellings, there is a excellent chance that your mother, grandmother, aunt or uncle once received a letter from my mother.
 Perhaps all of the above.